sabbasi-1/FaceDet/README.md

 🔹 How It Works

-1. Loads a trained YOLO model (model.pt) for face detection.
+1. Loads a trained model (model.pt) for face detection.

 2. Reads an image (person.jpg) and detects faces.